Iran announces uranium mining after nuclear talks fail

 "We have started the design of a 10-megawatt reactor and the process for determining the location is under way," Iranian atomic energy chief Fereydoun Abbasi-Davani said, ISNA news agency reported.
 Construction may start this year, he added.

-The Islamic state has made similar statements before but his comments underlined its continued defiance of international demands to curb its disputed uranium enrichment program, which can have both civilian and military purposes.
+The Islamic state has made similar statements before but his comments underlined its continued defiance of international demands to curb its disputed uranium enrichment programme, which can have both civilian and military purposes.

 Talks between Iran and six world powers held in Kazakhstan last week failed to make progress in resolving a decade-old dispute that threatens to trigger a new war in the Middle East.